akveo/react-native-ui-kitten/docs/contents/articles/tab/index.md

 ```

-The result will be this:
+The result will look like this:

 ![Image of dark buttons](/images/components/darkTab.png)